qwrwed/Particle-Text/README.md

-# Particle-Clock
+# Particle-Text
-Particle Clock in JS
+Display text using particles in JS